 Is it user-friendly?

-Does it solve multiple problems?
+Does it solve more than one problem?

 Scenario-based recommendations for finding the best UK HR software